HyperSecurityLabs/ironwire/README.md

 ⭐ Star if you find this useful.
 💀 If not — see you on the other side.

+> **To the doubters:** We do not rely on AI much.
+Every packet crafted, every bypass tuned, every ARP resolved — written line by line, fixed bug by bug.
+>
+> AI can generate code that *looks* plausible.
+It cannot design a raw TCP state machine, debug `AF_PACKET` send ring stalls, or reverse engineer gateway behavior.
+>
+> HyperSecurity runs on **raw kernel knowledge** and logic — not prompts.
+Human-written and AI-written code are not the same depth.
+Those who think otherwise haven't written enough themselves.

 ## OPSEC

 - Random source IPs must be routable on your network to trigger responses